Updated – November 2019

-I’m back today with more gift ideas, as promised in my last gift guide post.
-This time, I’ve rounded up an awesome list of nine of my current “must-have” picks for home decor/organizing fanatics and created this Home Design & Organizing Book Gift Guide .
-These books make great (and easy) gifts since you can purchase every single one through Amazon!
-I’m all about shopping online
+I’m back today with more gift ideas!
+This time, I’ve rounded up an awesome list of nine of my current “must-have” picks for home decor/organizing fanatics and created this Home Design & Organizing Book Gift Guide (you can check out all of my other gift guides here)

-on the couch. in my PJs.
-It saves me so much time and stress.
+These books make great (and easy) gifts, since you can purchase every single one through Amazon!
+I’m all about shopping online from the couch in my PJs.
+It saves me so much time and prevents all kinds o’ stress.
 For me, fighting crowds at retail stores is just not fun.

 This post contains affiliate links for your shopping convenience (which means if you make a purchase after clicking a link I will earn a small commission, but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.